fourctv/FourDRESTApi/README.md

 Among the services in the **JS44D Library** there is a **JSFourDModel** class, which is a service that implements an interface between Angular apps and a 4D Database, via the use of Data Model classes that map to Tables on 4D side.

 Following is a brief description of the Typescript Data Models.
-For a detailed view on how to use that, please look <a href="https://github.com/fourctv/JS44D/" target="_blank">here</a>.
+For a detailed view on how to use that, please look [here](https://github.com/fourctv/JS44D/).

 ## JS44D Data Models
 One of the key things that enables, and eases, interfacing between Angular and 4D is the ability to map a 4D Database Structure to **JS44D Data Models**. **JS44D Data Models** are instances of the **JSFourDModel** class.